AustinVL/AustinVL-Word-embeddings-reveal-how-fundamental-sentiments-structure-natural-language/README.md

 More information on the tools and information in each folder can be found in the README file in each folder.

 ## Analysis Scripts
 In this folder you can find the scripts we use to analyze the data for the paper, which should produce exact replication of the results offered in the paper.
-Coming soon: we'll also put updated versions of these scripts, which might not exactly replicate the results of the paper but will be more efficient and readable then the replication code.

 ## ScikitLearn Models
 In this folder you'll find saved versions of the models we train to produce the final results.
 These models are saved in a .pkl format, which can be loaded using the Scikit Learn library in Python.
 Coming soon: an example script using these models to predict the EPA ratings of words as if they were included in the 2015 US Online Dictionary (cited in the paper) that is easily adaptable to new terms.